Antonino Rocca

-Antonino Rocca (born Antonino Biasetton; 13 April 1921 – 15 March 1977) was an Italian Argentine professional wrestler.
-He tag teamed with partner Miguel Pérez.
+Rocca proved especially popular with Hispanic and Italian audiences in New York, where he was long based.
+He was a one-time NWA World Tag Team Champion (with Pérez) and the inaugural NWA/WWWF International Heavyweight Champion.
 He was posthumously inducted into the WWE Hall of Fame as a member of the class of 1995 and the Wrestling Observer Newsletter Hall of Fame in 1996.